-“It’s been an insane journey in a short amount of time,” Danielle Nicole told Tahoe Onstage Friday as she traveled to a show at Knob Noster in her home state Missouri.
+“It’s been an insane journey in a short amount of time,” Danielle Nicole told Tahoe Onstage the day after the BMAs in May.

 “I never was nominated as Female Artist before and I wasn’t expecting to receive any of the awards with the amazing list of people that were up, so I was totally humbled.”

-She is among three 2019 BMA recipients who will perform at this summer’s Tuesday Bluesdays at Squaw Valley, California.
+She is among three 2019 BMA recipients who appear at this summer’s Tuesday Bluesdays at Squaw Valley, California.
 Sugaray Rayford was named the top Soul Blues Male Artist and Vanessa Collier won for Instrumentalist Horn.
-It will be the Bluesdays debut for all three performers.

 “(Bluesdays fans) are in for a treat with those artists,” Danielle Nicole said.
 “Vanessa is a multi-instrumentalist and everything about her is absolutely beautiful: Her personality, the way she connects to the audience, her tone, her attack.
 It’s hard not to get captivated by her playing and her intimacy.
 She’s such a young talent who has a bright future ahead.